Suraj-kumar00/DevOps/Git_and_Github/Git commands/README.md

 - `git fetch <remote>`: Fetches all branches from the remote repository.
 - `git rebase <branch>`: Reapply commits on top of another base tip.
 - `git stash`: Temporarily saves changes that you don’t want to commit immediately.
-- `git tag <tagname>`: Marks a specific commit with a simple, human readable handle that never moves.
+- `git tag <tagname>`: Marks a specific commit with a simple, human-readable handle that never moves.
 - `git cherry-pick <commit>`: Apply the changes introduced by some existing commits.